snototter/viren2d/docs/source/index.rst

    ``viren2d`` has not yet reached a stable `v1.0` release.

-   A stable, mostly feature-complete version might be released in late 2022/early 2023 (this is only a hobby project).
+   A stable, mostly feature-complete version might be released in early 2023 (this is only a hobby project).
    I **do not recommend** using this toolbox before ``v1.0``.
    Until then, the API may and will change anytime, many features are still not properly tested, python bindings & documentation